-- The arrangements for children arriving at School and leaving the premises at the end of the day. - The qualifications of our staff and the arrangements for supervising the children whilst they are in school. - The arrangements for registering the children in both morning and afternoon.
-We take a register of pupils at the start of the morning and afternoon sessions.
-Parents are responsible for notifying the School if their child is absent for any reason.
-The School will always contact the parent if the child fails to arrive at school without an explanation.
+- The arrangements for handing over children to the care of their parents at the end of the day. - The qualifications of our staff and the arrangements for supervising the children while they are in School. - The arrangements for registering the children in both morning and afternoon. - The physical security measures which prevent unsupervised access to or exit from the building. - The supervision of the playground and the physical barriers that separate it from the rest of the School.

-The enhanced supervisory arrangements for outings involving our pupils are set out in a detailed policy document: School Visits Policy (Senior School).
-This document is on our website and can be provided to parents on request.

-We review all our policies regularly in order to satisfy ourselves that they are robust and effective.
-All new staff receive a thorough induction into the importance of effective supervision of pupils and read at least Part 1 of KCSIE.
+The enhanced supervisory arrangements for visits involving our youngest children are set out in a detailed policy document: "Educational Visits for EYFS Children."
+Both documents are on our website.
+We review these policies regularly in order to satisfy ourselves that they are robust and effective.
+All new staff receive, through induction, advice on the importance of effective supervision of very young children and read at least Part 1 of KCSIE.